micro-api/micro-api/README.md

 ## Key Concepts

-- All records **MUST** uniquely identified by `@id` and `@type`.
 - A type is just a collection of records that share the same set of `@links`.
 It can be inferred that a type has a schema associated with it, but this is not required.
-- All types have links to collection endpoints which requests can be made to.
 - The relationship graph is entirely defined in the entry point and subsets of it can appear in other entities.
-- Inverse links **SHOULD** be assumed to make reciprocal updates on linked records.
-- There is no distinction between a relationship and an entity, so for example a `DELETE` request on a `@href` within a `@links` object **SHOULD** actually delete the record and not just remove the relationship.
+- There is no distinction between a relationship and an entity.
-- There is no difference in the structure of a payload based on the request method, it is consistent.
+- There is no difference in the structure of a payload based on the request.
-- Assume that the network protocol controls the semantics of common actions on URIs.
-For example, Micro API over HTTP **SHOULD** assume that `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` work as expected.
+- Assume that the application protocol controls the semantics of the interaction.

 ## Reserved Keywords